The number of real zeros of elliptic polynomials: Asymptotics of moments and strong law of large numbers

-Observe first that the explicit expression for the $k$-th central moment in terms of the first $k$ cumulants can be obtained by using Fa\`{a} di Bruno’s formula for higher derivatives of composite functions.
-More precisely, let us consider the cumulant and central moment generating functions of $N_n(a,b)$ defined as
+It is well-known that we can express the $k$th central moment in terms of the first $k$ cumulants.
+Here, for the reader's convenience, we briefly explain how to obtain this explicit expression using Fa\`{a} di Bruno’s formula (see \cite{C}*{\S3.4}) and the exponential partial Bell polynomials (see \cite{C}*{\S3.3}), both of which are tools utilized in Section \ref{S2.3}.
+More precisely, consider the cumulant- and central moment-generating functions of a bounded random variable $X$ given by

 respectively.
 Then